HBenpitsu/miraibov2/docs/architecture.md

 This is a service to handle cooperation with external environment.
 For example:

-- `backup`: extract all of app data and makes backup-file so that user can store backup anywhere.
-- `restore`: overwrite all data of the app from given backup-file.
 - `export`: extract some of app data in CSV format so that user can use the data as they like.
 - `import`: import the data of given CSV-file.
 This do not override existing data.
 - `overwrite`: overwrite the data of the app with the data of given CSV-file.